UNICEF is committed to ensuring all children in India have access to inclusive and equitable quality education.

 Every girl and boy in school and learning

 An estimated 6.1 million children out of school in 2014 reduced from 13.46 million in 2006.
 Out of 100 students, 29 per cent of girls and boys drop out of school before completing the full cycle of elementary education, and often they are the most marginalised children.
 (Source: SRI-IMRB Surveys, 2009 and 2014)

-UNICEF is working closely with the Government of India, civil society and private sector across 17 states to make sure all children, particularly the most disadvantaged, participate in quality education with learning outcomes at grade appropriate levels, by 2022.
+To achieve the outcome - Girls and boys, particularly the most disadvantaged, participate in quality education with learning outcomes at grade appropriate levels by 2022.
+The programme